gitlabhq/omnibus-gitlab/doc/settings/redis.md

 ## Setting up a Redis-only server

-If you'd like to setup a seperate Redis server (e.g. in the case of scaling issues) for use with GitLab you can do so using GitLab Omnibus.
+If you'd like to setup a separate Redis server (e.g. in the case of scaling issues) for use with GitLab you can do so using GitLab Omnibus.

 > **Note:** Redis does not require authentication by default.
 See